 Juno's measurements provide further evidence that Jupiter's atmosphere is erratic: some regions contain more water than others.
 Scientists are still trying to figure out why.

-"Juno's surprise discovery that even below the clouds the atmosphere is not well mixed is an enigma we are still trying to understand"Said Scott Bolton, research co-author and principal supervisor of the Juno mission at the Southwest Research Institute.
+"Juno's surprise discovery that even below the clouds the atmosphere is not well mixed is an enigma we are still trying to understand."Said Scott Bolton, co-author of the research and principal supervisor of the Juno mission at the Southwest Research Institute.